-COUR COURSE OBJECTIVES 1 To learn the fundamentals of object-oriented programming in Java, including defining classes, invoking methods, using class libraries.
+COUR SE OBJECTIVES 1 To learn the fundamentals of object-oriented programming in Java, including defining classes, invoking methods, using class libraries.
 2 To learn how to extend Java classes with inheritance and dynamic binding and how to use exception handling in Java applications 3 To understand how to design applications with threads and JDBC connections in Java

-COURSI BTL Upon suc CO1 Differentiate the application of decision and iteration control structures.
-K2 CO2 Implements the concepts of Java such as classes, method overloading and various keywords. К3 CO3 Apply the concept of inheritance and interfaces.
-K3 CO4 Able to implements the concepts of Packages and Exception handling.
-K3 CO5 Able to Analyze & Implement the concepts of Multi threading and JDBC Connections.
+COURSE BTL Upon succ cessful completion of the course, the student will be able to: CO1 K2 CO2 Implements the concepts of Java such as classes, method overloading and various keywords. К3 CO3 Apply the concept of inheritance and interfaces. К3 CO4 Able to implements the concepts of Packages and Exception handling. К3 CO5 Able to Analyze & Implement the concepts of Multi threading and JDBC Connections.
 K4